 We entered into an agreement to lease new office space under the terms of a sublease with a term of 65 months commencing August 1, 2008.
 Under the terms of the sublease, the lease payments are inclusive of pass-through costs, which include real estate taxes and standard operating expenses.
 We paid the security deposit related to this sublease agreement in the amount of \$120,486.
 We pay monthly rental fees in the amount of approximately \$43,000 in accordance with the sublease agreement plus parking fees, and payments increase by a factor of 4% each year thereafter.
 The monthly straight-line rental expense from August 1, 2008 to December 1, 2013 is \$45,189.
-As a result of the straight-line rent calculation generated by the one free rent period and rent escalation, we have recorded in the accrued liabilities a deferred rent credit of \$73,238 at March 31, 2011 and December 31, 2010.
+As a result of the straight-line rent calculation generated by the one free rent period and rent escalation, we have recorded in accrued liabilities a deferred rent credit of approximately \$76,000 and \$73,000 at June 30, 2011 and December 31, 2010, respectively.